ChatGPT as a mapping assistant: A novel method to enrich maps with generative AI and content derived from street-level photographs: Results

 \subsection{Accuracy of suggesting road categories}

 Table \ref{tab-result} lists the correctness of ChatGPT suggested road categories based on two different methods.
 First, we consider historical \texttt{"highway"} values of an OSM road.
-A suggestion was considered correct if the current or any previous versions of the corresponding OSM highway value matched ChatGPT’s suggested tag.
+A suggestion was considered correct if the current or any previous versions of the corresponding OSM highway value matched the suggested tag of ChatGPT.
 This step takes into account differences in how individual mappers may perceive road features (e.g. primary vs. secondary).
 The second method is based on semantic road categories listed in Table \ref{tab1}.
 Considering groups of roads as opposed to individual \texttt{"highway"} values mitigates the fact that OSM tagging often follows administrative roles that are difficult to infer from photographs.
 Table \ref{tab-result} reports the accuracy of individual analysts across the four scenarios as well as the average correctness for analysts (values on bottom) and scenarios (values in different rows).

 BLIP-2 achieved the lowest accuracy among the three analysts, followed by Analysts \#2 and \#1 respectively.
 This resembles the level of detail analysts described photographs with, which suggests that in general, providing more detailed image captions may lead to more accurate tag suggestions by ChatGPT.
+On average, this method increased the accuracy by up to 28.8\% between BLIP-2 (lowest detail) and Analyst \#2 (highest detail).